-- 1. The child is, or has been in the past, in the care of the Local Authority (a looked after or previously looked after child), including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- 1. Looked after children and previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 The child is registered for Pupil Premium, that is those registered for Free School Meals at any point in the previous six years (not including Key Stage 1 statutory Free School Meals). - 3.
 Students who, at the time of admission, have siblings at one of the schools within the Robert Carre Trust. - 4.
 Students living closest to the school.

-If it is not possible to distinguish between one or more applicants within the admissions criteria, places will be allocated to those living nearest the school first, measured by straight line distance.
-If the distance criterion is not sufficient to distinguish between two or more applicants for the last remaining place, then a lottery will be drawn by an independent person, not employed by the school or working in Children's Service Directorate at the local authority.
+The oversubscription criteria are listed in the order we apply them.
+If it is necessary to distinguish between more than one applicant in any criteria, the next criteria will be applied until the tie-breaker is used.

+Tie breaker: If two or more children are tied for the last place a lottery will be drawn by an independent person, not employed by the school or working in Children's Service Directorate at the Local Authority.